spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/sales/orders/claiming-orders.md

 template: back-office-user-guide-template
 ---

-This document describes how to create [order reclamations](/docs/scos/user/features/{{page.version}}/reclamations-feature-overview.html).
+This document describes how to create [order reclamations](/docs/scos/user/features/{{page.version}}/reclamations-feature-overview.html) in the Back Office.

 ## Prerequisites